CorinaMurg/lava-leap-game/README.md

 <br>
 (Hint: it does not involve barking dogs)

-A 2D platformer game implemented using vanilla JavaScript.
+Lava Leap is a 2D platformer game implemented using vanilla JavaScript.
 The game features:
 - player movement
 - enemy (ie lava) patterns
 - collectible items (coins)